-Attention parents of fur babies: We've compiled some of the most adorable pet wedding ideas so you can incorporate your beloved four-legged BFF into the wedding celebrations!
+Attention parents of fur babies: We've compiled some of the most adorable pet wedding ideas so you can incorporate your beloved four-legged BFF into the wedding celebrations.
 Whether you own a cat, dog, horse, rabbit, reptile, or even a pig, there are plenty of ways to have your animal play a special role in the big day.
-And these pet wedding photos are all the inspiration you'll need!
+And these pet wedding photos are all the inspiration you'll need.

 When considering the following pet wedding ideas, first take into account your pet's personality and whether your venue allows pets on the premises.
 Many couples choose to have their furry companions present for the "I dos" and reception festivities.
 Have your dog walk down the aisle with the bridesmaids, or stand with the groomsmen as you say your vows.
-Your furry friend can even dress for the occasion!
+Your furry friend can even dress for the occasion.
 Give your pup a bowtie that matches those of the groomsmen, or a little dress so your fur baby can be an honorary flower girl.
-(Just think about how adorable those pet wedding photos will be!)
+(Just think about how adorable those pet wedding photos will be.)
 However, if that isn't an option, consider scheduling an engagement or bridal shoot in the months leading up to the wedding, or taking photos with them during the getting-ready portion of the day.
 No matter which route you choose to go, notify all of your vendors so they can help you plan ahead and ensure a pet-friendly environment.

 If your pet can't make it to the big day, don't fret.
-You can use your relationship with your pet as inspiration for your wedding stationery, decor, favors, cake, and more.
+You can use your relationship with your pet as inspiration for your wedding stationery, décor, favors, cake, and more.
 Have an illustration of your pup drawn up for your invitations or escort cards.
 And instead of the standard newlywed wedding cake topper, you can have a replica of your precious pet made to top your confection.
-The pet wedding ideas are truly endless!
+The pet wedding ideas are truly endless.